-Many estimates put the cost of probate at anywhere from 3 - 8% percent of an estate's assets.
+Many estimates put the cost of probate at anywhere from 3% - 8% percent of teh value of an estate's assets.
 What's more, because probate is a court process, it can take a long time: anywhere from several months to several years.
 Note, a small estate in Colorado avoids probate without needing a will or trust.

 There are two broad types of trusts:

 A revocable trust will enable you to designate what happens to your property after you pass away or become incapacitated.
 In addition, with a revocable trust, you can modify or change these designations whenever you want to reflect changes in your estate or beneficiaries.
 You can also appoint yourself as the trustee of a revocable trust and maintain control over the trust assets while you are alive.

-If your primary goals are to protect your assets and to minimize estate taxes, then an irrevocable trust may be a better option for you.
+If your primary goals are to protect your assets and to minimize estate taxes, an irrevocable trust may be a better option for you.
 An irrevocable trust moves your assets out of your estate and beyond your creditors reach and can avoid both estate taxes and probate.